-Twenty six is a magical age under the Affordable Care Act (ACA).
+The age of 26 is the magical time surrounding the Affordable Care Act (ACA).
 Until they turn 26, young adults are allowed to remain covered by their parents’ health insurance plans.
 If your 26th birthday is right around the corner you may have a lot of questions, especially if you’ve never had to purchase your own insurance before.
 Not sure when to get health insurance?
 We’ll tell you when to begin shopping around for a plan.
+Consider working with a financial advisor as you plan how to access medical insurance.

 Aging out of Your Parent’s Plan